mkhuthir/TJBOT/setup/README.md

 Install the dependencies for the hardware tests.

 ```
-npm install ~/Desktop/tjbot/bootstrap/tests
+npm install ~/Desktop/tjbot/tests
 ```

 > This command assumes you have cloned the tjbot git repository to your Desktop.
 If you have cloned it to a different directory, be sure to update the path in the above command.

 ### Running all the tests

-Use the `runTests.sh` script to run all of the hardware tests.
+Use the `test.sh` script to run all of the hardware tests.

 ```
 cd ~/Desktop/tjbot/bootstrap